ccatobs/MODBUS/README.md

 A map is provided in case a value needs to match an entry from a provided list.
 The corresponding field value is passed on to the output as description superseding the input "description".
-A map might contain entries matching bits of the leading or trailing byte.
+A map might also contain entries matching bits of the leading or trailing byte.
+If a map is defined, the description is chosen according to round(value).

 Furthermore, "value" and "datatype" are reserved keywords, since they will be generated in the output dictionary.